aashish-Raj-9/photography-website/README.md

 # Key Features:
-.
 Responsive Design: The website adapts beautifully to any screen size for the best viewing experience.

 Minimalistic & Elegant Layout: Focuses on visual storytelling with a sleek design.

 Animation Effects: Subtle animations enhance user engagement while keeping the focus on the photography.
 HTML & CSS: The entire website is built using HTML and CSS for smooth performance.

 Social Media Links: All social media links are functional and direct visitors to my profiles to stay connected.
-Website Sections:

 Hero Section: A dynamic introduction featuring eye-catching visuals.

 Portfolio: My featured works are displayed with descriptions, allowing you to explore my range of photography.

 Services: From fashion to wedding photography, discover the services I provide.

 Social Media Links: Follow me on my photography journey across various platforms.

 Technologies Used:
 HTML for structuring the content.

 CSS for styling and ensuring responsive design.

 Animations for added dynamism and visual appeal.

 Contact & Follow Me:
 Explore my work, book a session, or connect with me on social media!